-Plastic bottles for the food industry are made of PET (polyethylenetereftalate).
+Plastic bottles for the food industry are made of PET (polyethene terephthalate).
 This is a type of amorphous plastic material.

-I suspect the degree of crystallinity and/or the fabrication process of the material do play a role.
+I suspect the degree of crystallinity and/or the fabrication process of the material plays a huge role.
 Some other PET containers show stronger fringe patterns, but I am not an expert on this.

 What I know is that this kind of material does not work well for this project.